-- An Aesop: Stated rather bluntly in Todd's rant, a Freudian Excuse is never an excuse.
+- An Aesop: BoJack's upbringing had put a negative impact on his life but sometimes, stated rather bluntly in Todd's rant, a Freudian Excuse Is No Excuse.
 Whatever issues you may have are yours to deal with, and you can't just simply dump your baggage on people and make their lives difficult, then turn around and feel sorry for yourself.

 - Captain Peanutbutter tells his little brother to get ready to say goodbye... to his twisted spleen.

 - For a moment it seems like Jimmy Fallon is about to suffer the same fate as Andrew Garfield in Todd's and Mister Peanutbutter's Halloween store.
 Then he's run over by a bus instead.